aeryaguzov/software/README.md

 ## my skills presentation

-This roles collection contains only stuff I major in, so if you are interested in my skills this repository can be a great place to start.
+This roles collection contains only stuff I major in, so if you are interested in my skills this repository is a great place to start.

 ## additional notes about roles